yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

       3. If there are files changed in `content-web`, set a flag to update the Web Docker Image.
       4. If there are files changed in `content-init`, set a flag to update the Init Docker Image.

     - Each of the `build-` jobs are marked with `needs` to depend on the `git diff` check.
 The `if` indicates the condition that will trigger that job to run.

-13. Commit this change to your repo, then push the change to GitHub.
+3. Commit this change to your repo, then push the change to GitHub.

     > **Note**: You can optionally add `workflow_dispatch:` in the `on:` trigger section to set a manual trigger for the GitHub Actions workflow.

     > **Note**: If you encounter any errors due to `cosign`, feel free to remove the image signing section from the workflow, as it is not needed to complete the lab.
 You could alternatively add a manual trigger (see above) and try running the workflow again, to determine if the error is transient.

-14. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.
+4. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.

     ![GitHub Packages tab listing summary of container images that have been pushed to the container registry.](media/hol-ex1-task4-step12-1.png "GitHub Packages")

-### Task 3: Using Dependabot
+### Task 4: Using Dependabot

-We can use Dependabot to track the versions of the packages we use in our GitHub repository.
+Another part of continuous integration is having a bot help track versions of the packages used in the application and notify us when there are newer versions.
+In this task, we will use Dependabot to track the versions of the packages we use in our GitHub repository and create pull requests to update packages for us.

 1. In your lab files GitHub repository, navigate to the `Security` tab.
 Select the `Enable Dependabot alerts` button.